ml-archive/template/README.md

 ```

 ## Getting started 🚀

+### Project name

+Before building your project you need to change the name of the project in `Package.swift`.
+Look for `name: "NodesTemplate"` and adjust it to fit your project.

 ### Environment variables

 Before running your project, you need to make sure you have the following environment variables set up.
 For more information on how do this, have a look at our guide [here](https://github.com/nodes-vapor/readme/blob/master/Documentation/how-to-setup-environment-variables.md).
 All the different keys for environment variables are defined in `Utilities/EnvironmentKey.swift`.